Shopify/precompiled_gems/README.md

 > [!WARNING]
 >
-> This gem is experimental, use at your own risk.
+> This gem is experimental.
+It's currently running on a production application but
+> use use with caution.

 ### Precompiled Gems